Icelk/kvarn.org/public/features/index.md

 # Sane defaults

-[The example](/#getting-started) of running a Kvarn server provides sane defaults, which optimize security, speed, and help mitigate DOS attacks.
+[The example](/#getting-started) of running a Kvarn server provides sane defaults, which optimize security; speed; and help mitigate DOS attacks.

 # [HTTP/2](/http2.)